F1 – Austrian GP 2021: Schedules and where to watch the 2021 Austrian Grand Prix Formula 1 on TV and online

 Fernando Alonso goes for more points

-The Asturian reaped 2 points in Styria and as he has stated after the Grand Prix, he believes that the picture will not change much if the rain does not arrive this weekend.
+The Asturian reaped 2 points in Styria and as he said after the Grand Prix, he believes that the picture will not change much if the rain does not arrive this weekend.
 Alonso finished ninth, ahead of his teammate, Esteban Ocon, who finished fourteenth.

 Ferrari advances little by little